+Where rail or sea routes are not feasible, we optimise how we transport goods by road.
 We pay close attention to how we load each lorry, making sure we use the maximum space available and/or weight allowed (known as optimising fill rates).
-To help with this, we are standardising our pallet sizes and introduced double-decker trailers in some markets, which can hold more products.
-Our ‘Big Bang’ project in Europe, for example, includes a focus on using trucks and pallets efficiently.
-In 2017, the project increased truck load fill rates by 2%, meaning more products transported on each journey and fewer truck journeys overall.
+To help with this, we are standardising our pallet sizes and in some markets have introduced double-decker trailers, which can hold more products.
+One of the places where we have introduced double decker trailers is in the Philippines.
+This has halved loading and unloading times and enabled 16% more products to be transported per journey – reducing CO2 emissions.

-Using alternative fuels to cut CO2 emissions
+Using alternative fuels to cut carbon dioxide emissions

 There is great potential for alternative fuels to help us cut CO2 emissions from our trucks and reduce our costs.
 We’re conducting alternative fuel trials around the world, including in the US, Europe, India, Indonesia, Turkey, Argentina, China and Russia.

-Liquefied natural gas (LNG) has many advantages compared with diesel: it produces 11% less CO2, 95% less particulate matter and often it’s cheaper.
+Liquefied natural gas (LNG) is one option we’re exploring.
+It has many advantages compared with diesel: it produces 11% less CO2, 95% less particulate matter and it’s often cheaper.
 Trucks that run on LNG are also quieter – producing 50% less noise pollution.
 LNG has the potential to be used as a fuel for long-haul transportation in Europe, however a lack of fuelling stations is a major obstacle.
-There is an ongoing collaboration with the EU Commission to address the environmentally friendly transport solutions on a larger scale.
+We’re leading the Connect2LNG project, a consortium which is exploring the use of LNG in freight transport, in collaboration with the European Commission.

-Although CNG and LNG have many benefits compared to diesel, they are a good first step in our goal towards developing a low-carbon road transport network rather than the long-term solution.
+These alternative fuels are a good first step in our goal towards developing a low-carbon road transport network rather than the long-term solution.
 We need fuels that will enable us to achieve even bigger cuts in our CO2 emissions.
 We see CNG and LNG as transition fuels while we explore and develop more sustainable fuel sources, such as hydrogen and biogas.
 We will continue to explore these alternatives, and address obstacles to their use such as gaps in worldwide infrastructure, technology, and the availability of sufficiently powerful engines.